NikoLewis/madLibExercise/README.md

 - Understand Template Literal
   - How to use template literals (``) to insert variables dynamically into a string.
 - Boolean Expressions
-  - **how to write and evaluate boolean expressions to represent logical conditions.**
+  - how to write and evaluate boolean expressions to represent logical conditions.

-If project has been improved after submission, here is a good place to specify it.

 <h2>Project Stages</h2>